xjamundx/grunt-lintblame/README.md

 A grunt plugin that hooks in git blame to your jshint output.

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-lintblame`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-lintblame --save-dev`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's gruntfile:

 ```javascript
 grunt.loadNpmTasks('grunt-lintblame');
 ```

-At the top change your `lint: {` to say `lintblame: {`
+Once you have that in place you should just be type to type:

+    grunt lintblame

 [grunt]: https://github.com/cowboy/grunt
 [getting_started]: https://github.com/cowboy/grunt/blob/master/docs/getting_started.md

 ## Documentation

-Use exactly as you would the standard lint plugin except with the name `lintblame`.
-It uses the standard `jshint` options object as well.

-    lintblame: {
-      all: ['grunt.js', 'htdocs/js/v3/widgets/**/*.js']
-    },
+Uses the standard `jshint` options object.

     jshint: {
+      files: ['grunt.js', 'htdocs/js/v3/widgets/**/*.js']
       options: {
         curly: false,
         eqeqeq: false,